 He calls this "bare-minimum criteria" adding that to stay in the herd she will also have to be able to maintain acceptable body condition with little to no protein or energy supplementation.
 And she must wean a healthy, desirable calf that meets expectations year after year.

 "If she can't do those things, she doesn't fit your environment and will hinder your ability to move forward," he says.

 TRACK WEANING WEIGHTS

 There's a lot of research that shows a heavier cow does not necessarily wean a heavier calf.
-Researchers at the Dickinson Research Extension Center, in North Dakota, for example, evaluated production efficiency in its herd and reported a 300-pound range in body weights on cows from heavier to the lighter dams.
+Researchers at the Dickenson Research and Extension Center in North Dakota, for example, evaluated production efficiency in their herd and reported a 300-pound range in body weights on cows from heavier to the lighter dams.
 The heavier cows only produced 1 pound more calf at weaning.

 "That doesn't mean we can't use genetics to select for improvement in weaning weight, it just means we need to divergently select the genetics that will allow for an improvement without increasing cow size."

 Noble's Walker says everything circles back to good data.
 He acknowledges some producers don't have scales, and in those cases, he says to rely on body condition score of a cow at weaning and frame score.

 "Frame scores have a high correlation with weight, so if you consider that along with your sell weight on a calf, you will have a basis to make decisions.
 What's important is that you marry those two pieces of data.
 I know it sounds simple, but you really need to know what calf belongs to what cow."